Bburke2/MyProfile/index.md

 <h4>Email: <i>s3819073@student.rmit.edu.au</i></h4>

-<p> Hello, </p><p style="margin-left:10%;"> my name is Bradley Allen Burke, I am 21 years old and work as a casual for the Illawarra Retirement Trust (IRT) doing general home and garden maintenance.
+<p>Hello, my name is Bradley Allen Burke, I am 21 years old and work as a casual for the Illawarra Retirement Trust (IRT) doing general home and garden maintenance.
 Interesting Fact: I did Gymnastics for 7 years and Played Soccer for nearly 15.
 Some of my hobbies include: reading, cycling, and pc gaming.</p>

 <h4><b>Interest in IT</b></h4>